Configuring Adobe Experience Cloud Integration

 - you do not add the Adobe Experience Platform Web SDK, the Adobe Analytics or the Adobe Target extensions.
 Those is added automatically by our plugin

-- Please follow the technical steps documented in https://github.com/adobe-rnd/aem-martech.
-Make sure the
+Follow the technical steps documented in the aem-martech GitHub repository.
+Make sure the dataLayerInstanceName

-on both sides). - Make sure your consent management is properly connected to the plugin as documented
+Make sure your consent management is properly connected to the plugin as documented in the repository.
+This is crucial for GDPR/CCPA compliance.

-- Setup up an experiment in Adobe Target and preview the page
+Set up an experiment in Adobe Target and preview the page to ensure the integration is working.

 https://edge.adobedc.net/ee/v1/interact